arpitbbhayani/knowledge-base/database-engineering/how-to-handle-database-outages/README.md

 ===

-How to handle database outages?
+How to handle database outages? [ in a gist ]

 Why a database goes down?
 An unexpected heavy load on your database can lead to a process crash or a massive slowdown.